John Grieve (physician): Life

 In 1778 he began service to the Imperial Russian Army, firstly based with the Voronezh Division.
 Returning to Britain in 1783 due to ill-health, he came to some fame through his attempt to introduce the Russian drink of koumiss (fermented mare's milk) to the country.

 In 1784 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Walker, Henry Cullen and James Hutton.
 He was elected a Fellow of the Royal Society of London in 1794.

 In 1786 he relocated from Edinburgh to London.

 In 1798 he returned to Russia as personal physician to Tsar Paul I and following the tsar's death in 1801, physician to Tsar Alexander I and his wife, Empress Elizabeth.
 In this role he would undoubtedly have come into contact with Matthew Guthrie, a fellow Scot of very similar background, who was the personal Councillor of the tsar and empress.

-He died of a stroke in St Petersburg in Russia on 21 December 1805.
+He died of a stroke in Saint Petersburg in Russia on 21 December 1805.

 Family

-He had a wife, Rebecca (Sophia), in St Petersburg in Russia.
+He had a wife, Rebecca (Sophia), in Saint Petersburg in Russia.
 They had nine children.
 One son, Alexander, born in February 1804, only lived a few days.

 His sister Jean Grieve married Dr James Mounsey, who also saw service to the Russian royal family.